dixielachian/dixielachian.github.io/posts/on-ideology-and-realpolitik.md

 ---
-title: 'On Idealogy and Realpolitik'
+title: 'On Ideology and Realpolitik'
 subtitle: 'To Be Rather Than to Seem'
 date: '2021-08-30T13:07:44.675Z'
 thumbnail: '/img/blog/continental-congress-painting.jpg'